Equitable Colorings of Borel Graphs: Introduction

 \begin{theo}[\textls{Borel Hajnal--Szemer\'edi}] Let $G$ be an aperiodic Borel graph of finite maximum degree $\Delta$.
 If $k \geq \Delta + 1$, then $G$ has a Borel\-/equitable $k$-coloring. \end{theo}

 Additionally, we show that if a given coloring $f$ is ``approximately equitable,'' then $f$ is actually ``close'' to an equitable coloring.
 To make this precise, we need a couple more definitions.
-Fix a nonempty finite color set $\col{C}$ and let $\mu$ be a probability measure on $V(G)$.
+A subset $A \subseteq V(G)$ is \emphd{$G$-invariant} if it is a union of connected components of $G$, i.e., if no edge of $G$ joins a vertex in $A$ to a vertex in $V(G) \setminus A$.
+A $G$-invariant measure $\mu$ is \emphd{$G$-ergodic} \ep{or simply \emphd{ergodic} if $G$ is clear from the context} if every $G$-invariant Borel subset of $V(G)$ is either $\mu$-null or $\mu$-conull.
+Every $G$-invariant probability measure can be decomposed as a convex combination of ergodic measures; see Theorem~\ref{theo:UED} for a precise statement of this fact.
+Now, fix a nonempty finite color set $\col{C}$ and let $\mu$ be a probability measure on $V(G)$.
 The \emphd{$\mu$-discrepancy} of a $\mu$-measurable $\col{C}$-coloring $f$, in symbols $\disc_\mu(f)$, is defined by the formula

 The \emphd{$\mu$-distance} between two $\col{C}$-colorings $f$, $g$, in symbols $\dist_\mu(f,g)$, is defined as

 We establish the following strengthening of Theorem~\ref{theo:BHSz}: